-Working Together to Safeguard Children (2018) states that the curriculum should ensure opportunities for "developing children's understanding, awareness and resilience".

-- Schools play a pivotal and essential role in helping children to understand and identify the parameters of what is appropriate child and adult behaviour; what is 'safe'; to recognise when they and others close to them are not safe; and how to seek advice and support when they are concerned. - The school uses the PSHE and RSE curriculum to increase self-esteem, self-awareness and social and emotional understanding, assertiveness and decision making this ensures that our pupils have a range of strategies to ensure their own protection and that they are able to also protect others.
+- Working Together to Safeguard Children (2018) states that the curriculum should ensure opportunities for "developing children's understanding, awareness and resilience". - Schools play a pivotal and essential role in helping children to understand and identify the parameters of what is appropriate child and adult behaviour; what is 'safe'; to recognise when they and others close to them are not safe; and how to seek advice and support when they are concerned. - The school uses the PSHE and RSE curriculum to increase self-esteem, self-awareness and social and emotional understanding, assertiveness and decision making this ensures that our pupils have a range of strategies to ensure their own protection and that they are able to also protect others.
 Online safety is also integrated into the curriculum - The school ensures that teachers that teach the PSHE curriculum have been trained and equipped to deliver high quality PSHE education in a safe way.
-For further information and training on Medway PSHE programs please follow the link: School PSHE programmes - Children feel they can talk to a range of staff when they feel they are worried and can feedback about their school experience.
-Children at Name of School will be listened to, heard and their concerns will be taken seriously and acted upon as appropriate. - Other systems that exist outside of expected day to day classroom interaction and support include worry boxes, anti bullying champions and visible adults that each child can confide in
+For further information and training on Medway PSHE programs please follow the link: School PSHE programmes

+- Children feel they can talk to a range of staff when they feel they are worried and can feedback about their school experience.
+Children at St James CE Primary will be listened to, heard and their concerns will be taken seriously and acted upon as appropriate. - Other systems that exist outside of expected day to day classroom interaction and support include: pupil questionaires, anti-bullying policy, worry boxes, play leaders and play buddies, family support worker drop ins